 Quality means you are getting food that has been mindfully and responsibly grown, caught or raised.
 Our ideal food system would be one that works in harmony with Mother Nature and her cycles or seasons.
 We want to purchase food that keeps the environment green and our bodies clean.
 When we protect and keep the natural world around us beautiful, then we too can reap the health and skin benefits from her beauty.
 We encourage you to opt for certified organic produce when possible and look for meats that have been raised on green pastures and fed grass (as you would expect, right?).
 How your seafood is sourced is equally as important.
 There is an incorrect assumption that eating only wild-caught fish and other varieties of sea life is the only way to eat healthy.
 However, it’s important to note that many species are running dangerously low from overfishing and simply cannot feed the world’s population in a sustainable way.

-“Aquaculture (dictionary definition: the cultivation of aquatic animals and plants, especially fish, shellfish, and seaweed, in natural or controlled marine or freshwater environments; underwater agriculture) is projected to be the prime source of seafood by 2030, as demand grows from the global middle class and wild capture fisheries approach their maximum take.
+“Aquaculture (the cultivation of aquatic animals and plants, especially fish, shellfish, and seaweed, in natural or controlled marine or freshwater environments; underwater agriculture) is projected to be the prime source of seafood by 2030, as demand grows from the global middle class and wild capture fisheries approach their maximum take.
 When practiced responsibly, fish farming can help provide livelihoods and feed a global population that will reach nine billion by 2050.”